avabellaw/shark-quiz/readme.md

 ### Scope Plane

 Features to include:
-* Home page - Showing all the options available to the user.
+* Home page - Showing all the options available to the user in the topbar.
 * A leaderboard to showcase previous scores saved in the user's cookies.
 * A way to view instructions on how to play.
-* A way to contact the developer.
-* The quiz with the option of 3 possible answers for each question.
+* The quiz with the option of 2-3 possible answers for each question.
 * A score that is incremented if you guess a question correctly.
 * A timer - any time left for that question is added to the score.

 Features to include in future:
-* A way to store scores globally.
+* A way to store scores publically.
 * An interface for the site owner to add new questions.

 ### Structure Plane